nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * If no command-name is entered, the user will see the list of all the keywords for each command

-* If the user enters a valid command-name, the user will see the full details of that command, which includes the format and description of the command.
+* If the user enters a valid command-name, the user will see the full details of that command, which includes the format and taskName of the command.

 Sample outcome (User typed “help sort”):